Hello Planning Mashers!

-Plants are something I haven’t figured out for myself yet, most of the ones I have die an early death of heroes.
+Plants are something I haven’t figured out for myself yet; most of the ones I have to die an early death of heroes.

 Brainstorming is a great way to solve problems and come up with new creative ideas.
 Just sit there with pen and paper and start writing anything that comes to your mind on the topic you are trying to brainstorm.

 Some ideas will be complete rubbish; others will need some work to be properly functional.
 Yet, a few ones… a few will be real gems!
 It’s a great way to bring out that one genius idea hiding somewhere in the back of your brain!